mischa78/boxroom/README.md

     #   :authentication => 'plain'
     # }

-For Boxroom to be able to use the correct URL in emails, you have to uncomment and update the following:
+Also uncomment the following and replace `localhost:3000` with the host name the app will be running under:

     # config.action_mailer.default_url_options = { :host => 'localhost:3000' }

-You also have to choose a from address for the emails that will be sent.
+Finally, you have to choose the address the emails will be sent from.
 You can do this by uncommenting and adjusting the following line:

     # ActionMailer::Base.default :from => 'Boxroom <yourname@yourdomain.com>'